 As a savory-palated girl, you won’t find many desserts on SoupAddict.com.
 It’s not that I don’t enjoy the occasional sweets — because, yo, I’m a living, breathing human being and humans do love da sugars — it’s just that, all things being equal on the junk food front, I’d rather have a potato chip.

 But, sometimes, chocolate is the only thing that will hit the spot — you know, that itch in the craving brain that only chocolate can scratch — and when that chocolatey thing is smooth and light, and tucked into an awesome Oreo butter crust, well, you know everything’s going to be allllright.

-This no bake chocolate pie is so easy because it has no eggs eggs or flour to bake up.
-It gets its silky body from loads of luscious cream, rich dark chocolate, and a touch of gelatine.
+This no bake chocolate pie is so easy because it has no eggs or flour to bake up.
+It gets its silky body from loads of luscious cream, rich dark chocolate, and a touch of gelatin.

 And the meringue swirls!
 To non bakers, meringue is a mystery ingredient that’s as impressive as its puffy heights, whether in a macaron, a baked Alaska, or sitting high atop a chocolate creme pie.
 You can pipe meringue in a tidy design, if you’re a tidy kind of person (tidy <> me), or you can pile it on thick, grab the biggest spatula you can find, and create stormy waves of decidedly untidy meringue.

 And then, if you’re feeling extra fancy, and you happen to have a culinary torch in your kitchen, toast the edges ever so slightly.
 People will you think you’re a genius artist in addition to a kick-butt baker.